flynx/actions.js/README.md

   - it is not necessary to define the actual action, binding to a handler will also work.
   - one should not call actions directly from within a __call__ handler as that will result in infinite recursion.
-    XXX need a way to prevent this...
   - one should use this with extreme care as this will introduce an overhead on all the actions if not done carefully.

+XXX need docs on mix(..) and .mix*(..) protocols...